koenigr/uefi-playground/README.md

 - Started manually from the UEFI shell or boot manager
 - Runs with full access to Boot Services
 - Uses the existing system context (no system takeover)
-- Example: memory mao viewer, filesystem tools, diagnostics
+- Example: memory map viewer, filesystem tools, diagnostics

 ## Bootable EFI Loader
 A bootable EFI image acts as a **boot entry point for an operating system**.